AfridShaik/ltts_mini/README.md

 ## How:
 * Calculating their marks manually for each subject would be a time-consuming operation, and if anything goes wrong, the whole process will have to be repeated from the beginning..

+## Cost and Features
+The Student Report Card Generates the report card of the student with all his/her details

+#### output will be in txt file
+- Name, Registration Number, Year, Branch, Age
+- Marks Input
+- Calculate accurate marks
+- The file will not be changed unit you add or change the details manually

+## Defining Our System
+The Student Report Card Has 3
+1. Student Details
+2. Marks Input
+3. Calculate the marks

 ### SWOT Analysis